How to Start a Clothing Business and be Successful

 Take inspiration in Sophia Amoruso.
 She was an unemployed college dropout who would find vintage pieces at secondhand shops, take pictures and sell them on eBay.
 Now she runs Nasty Gal, an online vintage empire that was sold in 2017 for $20 million.

-See, starting a clothing business is not mission impossible.
+See?
+Starting a clothing business is not mission impossible.
 All you need is the right direction and practical tips on how to start a clothing business.
-Just scroll down, and you’ll find all of that in this article.
+Scroll down and you’ll find all of that in this article.

 How to start a clothing business?

 Once you choose your direction, it’s time to learn how to start a clothing business.

 1. Define your niche

 For starters, identify your target audience and determine who are the people that will wear your clothes.
 Think about the group you’d be passionate about serving or a demographic whose needs aren’t met yet.
 The more specific you are, the greater are the chances to reach your ideal customers with ease and less money.

 For instance, you can create T-shirts with funny slogans aimed at programmers or new moms.